 Enjoy the Beach

 Aruba is home to some of the most beautiful beaches in the Caribbean.
-Since the island is surrounded by some of the most calm waters, you can take a trip to the popular beaches of Aruba like Palm Beach, Eagle Beach or Baby beach which has more shallow waters.
+Since the island is surrounded by some of the calmest waters, you can take a trip to the popular beaches of Aruba, like Palm Beach, Eagle Beach, or Baby Beach, which has more shallow waters.

 Go to Arikok National Park